 - 1. This is an attempt to deal with monopoly, so it is a response to imperfect competition. - 2.
-Cigarettes are treated as a demerit good. - 3.
+Cigarette consumption may result from an irrational decision. - 3.
 Protecting the earth from such a calamity is an example of a public good. - 4.
 Food Stamps are a means-tested program to redistribute income. - 5.
 Social Security is an example of a non-means-tested income redistribution program. - 6.
 This is a response to external costs. - 7.
 This is a response to monopoly, so it falls under the imperfect competition heading.